edenpurnell/Telegram-Trade-Copier/README.md

 # Parameters
-- **BrokerageSuffix** | If your broker has a suffic after the symbol, such as EURUSD.lmax , enter ".lmax"
+- **BrokerageSuffix** | If your broker has a suffix after the symbol, such as EURUSD.lmax , enter ".lmax"
 - **TelegramToken** | Your Telegram token , talk to the @BotFather on telegram to create a bot and token
 - **PollingSpeedInSeconds** | How frequently do you want to check the telegram channel or group for a new signal